rdio/jsapi-examples/tag-view/README.md

 # About

-This app displays last.fm tags for all of the albums in your collection and allows you to browse by tag.
+This app displays Last.fm tags for the albums in your Rdio collection and allows you to browse by tag.

 http://iangilman.com/rdio/tag-view/